 Provides an overview of medical insurance programs, electronic health records (EHR), managed care, accountable care, and the skills needed in preparing and submitting insurance claims.
 Includes pre-certifying and verifying insurance eligibility for patients.
 Introduces students to the use of electronic health and medical records including management, retrieval, and retention of the health record.
 Provides hands-on experience with data entry and the use of electronic medical databases.
-Prerequisite(s): C or better in BTEC 120 or concurrent enrollment and C or better in BTEC 151 or CIS 135 or concurrent enrollment.
-(PCS 1.2, 3 credit hours - 2 hours lecture, 2 hours lab)
+Prerequisite(s): None.
+(PCS 1.2, 4 credit hours - 3 hours lecture, 2 hours lab)